Formerly: Emeritus at Springfield

 About Our Community

-Brookdale Springfield Briarwood, formerly Emeritus at Springfield The Briarwood is a Springfield OR assisted living community that also offers Independent living options.
+Brookdale Springfield Briarwood, formerly Emeritus at Springfield The Briarwood is a Springfield, OR assisted living community that also offers Independent living options.
 This property also includes The Woodside.
-These combine to offer two distinct assisted living communities designed to give seniors the best of all worlds: the opportunity to choose the setting that best reflects their needs and preferences, with full access to everything each community offers.
+These combine to offer two distinct assisted living communities designed to give seniors the best of all worlds and the opportunity to choose the setting that best reflects their needs and preferences with full access to everything each community offers.

 The Briarwood is an elegant three-story assisted living community with vaulted ceilings, walls of glass and many common areas for conversation, entertaining, enjoying activities or simply relaxing with friends and family.

-The Woodside offers the perfect retirement living option for seniors who prefer a slow pace, with fewer neighbors.
-Less than half the size of Briarwood, Woodside welcomes residents into its warm, homelike embrace – a home in which the staff and residents truly are family.
-With both communities located right across from each other, residents take full advantage of all the offerings at each community, from our diverse activities calendar and live entertainment to family dinners and excursions outside of the Springfield area.
+The Woodside offers a great retirement living option for seniors who prefer a slow pace with fewer neighbors.
+Less than half the size of Briarwood, Woodside welcomes residents into the warm, homelike embrace of a home where the staff and residents truly are family.
+With both communities located right across from each other, residents take full advantage of all the offerings at each community which range from our diverse activities calendar and live entertainment to family dinners and excursions outside of the Springfield area.

 Just off Main Street (Route 126), our campus community offers easy access to I-5 and everything that the Springfield-Eugene area has to offer.
-On the east side of the freeway, Springfield is a wonderful small city in the Southern Willamette Valley, between the McKenzie and Willamette rivers.
-A temperate climate – along with close proximity to Eugene – makes this campus an ideal retirement community.
-Two hospitals – McKenzie-Willamette Medical Center and Sacred Heart Medical Center at Riverbend – are within an easy drive.
-We take weekly shopping trips to area malls, Wal-Mart, Safeway, Big Lots, among many other stores, as well as lunch out every week to one of many restaurants in the area.
+On the east side of the freeway, Springfield is a wonderful small city in the Southern Willamette Valley between the McKenzie and Willamette rivers.
+A temperate climate along with close proximity to Eugene make this campus an ideal retirement community.
+Two hospitals, McKenzie-Willamette Medical Center and Sacred Heart Medical Center at Riverbend, are within an easy drive.
+We take weekly shopping trips to area malls, Wal-Mart and many other stores, as well as lunch out to one of many restaurants in the area.